2023

-The past decade has seen enormous advances in molecular and biomedical technology resulting in an‘omics’ revolution.
+The past decade has seen enormous advances in molecular and biomedical technology resulting in an ‘omics’ revolution.

 WHAT'S INVOLVED?

-You will be analysing clinical and ‘omics data in order to find complex patterns relating to patient response to treatments and prognosis.
-You will discover results that translate to the real world, through clinical trials or commercialisation.
-You will use your vision to find unique solutions to clinical and biological problems, and by the end of the degree you will be ready to work within a multidisciplinary team alongside bioinformaticians, biologists and clinicians from the Patrick G Johnston Centre for Cancer Research http://www.qub.ac.uk/research-centres/cancer-research/, the Welcome Wolfson Institute for Experimental Medicine (http://www.qub.ac.uk/research-centres/wwiem/), and the Centre for Public Health (http://www.qub.ac.uk/research-centres/CentreforPublicHealth/).
+In this conversion course, you will be using data science tools to analyse clinical, omics and other data in order to find complex patterns relating to patient response to treatments and prognosis.
+You will discover results that have the potential to translate to the real world, through clinical trials or commercialisation.
+Using the skills and tools developed in the course you will derive unique solutions to clinical and biological problems.
+This is a challenging, cutting-edge, fast-paced course.
+By the end of the degree you will be ready to work within a multidisciplinary team alongside bioinformaticians, biologists and clinicians.

 This is complemented by guest lectures from industrial and clinical collaborators.

-Applicants are advised to apply as early as possible and ideally no later than 31st July 2023 for courses which commence in late September.
+Applicants are advised to apply as early as possible and ideally no later than 31st July 2025 for courses which commence in late September.
 In the event that any programme receives a high number of applications, the University reserves the right to close the application portal.
 Notifications to this effect will appear on the Direct Application Portal against the programme application page.

 Please note a deposit will be required to guarantee a place on the course.
 Due to high demand, applications may not be considered if the course has reached its maximum class size and will be placed on a waiting list.
 Please see deposit terms and conditions for more details.